Inflectra/rapise-documentation/docs/Intro/training.md

 !!! example "Lab Tasks"

-Implement a test case for demo Dynamics CRM instance.
+Implement a test case for the demo Dynamics CRM instance.

 ### Session 8: JavaScript in Rapise

 !!! info "Topics"

-- How to write Custom Functions using Rapise API
+- Writing custom functions using the Rapise API

 !!! example "Lab Tasks"

-Write a custom function interacting with Web elements on the page and using Rapise API.
+Write a custom function that interacts with web elements on the page using the Rapise API.